-Following the closing of the Initial Public Offering, the sale of the Private Placement Warrants, the sale of the Over-Allotment Units, and the sale of the Over-Allotment Warrants, an amount of \$201,951,985 (\$10.10 per Unit) was placed in a trust account (the "Trust Account") and was invested in U.S. government treasury obligations with maturities of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act which invest only in direct U.S. government treasury obligations, until the earlier of: (i) the completion of the initial Business Combination; (ii) the redemption of any Public Shares properly tendered in connection with a shareholder vote to amend the amended and restated memorandum and articles of association (the "Amended and Restated Memorandum and Articles of Association") to modify the substance or timing of the Company's obligation to redeem 100% of the Public Shares if the Company does not complete the initial Business Combination within 24 months from the closing of the Initial Public Offering; and (iii) absent an initial Business Combination activity, the return of the funds held in the Trust Account to the Public Sharesholders as part of the redemption of the Public Shares.
-If the Company does not invest the proceeds a discussed above, the Company may be deemed to be subject to the Investment Company Act, compliance with these additional regulatory burdens would require additional expenses for which the Company has not allotted funds and may hinder the Company's ability to complete a Business Combination.
-If the Company is unable to complete the initial Business and only receive their pro rata portion of the funds in the Trust Account that are available for distribution to public shareholders, and the warrants will expire worthless.
+Following the closing of the Initial Public Offering, the sale of the Private Placement Warrants, the sale of the Over-Allotment Units, and the sale of the Over-Allotment Warrants, an amount of \$201,951,985 (\$10.10 per Unit) was placed in a trust account (the "Trust Account") and was invested in U.S. government treasury obligations with maturities of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act which invest only in direct U.S. government treasury obligations, until the earlier of: (i) the completion of the initial Business Combination; (ii) the redemption of any Public Shares properly tendered in connection with a shareholder vote to amend the amended and restated memorandum and articles of association (the "Amended and Restated Memorandum and Articles of Association") to modify the substance or timing of the Company's obligation to redeem 100% of the Public Shares if the Company does not complete the initial Business Combination occurring prior to November 2, 2023 or with respect to any other material provisions relating to shareholders' rights or pre-initial Business Combination activity, the return of the redemption of the Public Shares.
+If the Company does not the Public Shares additional expenses for which the Company has not allotted funds and may hinder the Company's ability to complete a Business Combination.
+If the Company is unable to complete the initial Business Combination, the Company is public shareholders may only receive their pro rata portion of the funds in the Trust Account that are available for distribution to public shareholders, and the warrants will expire worthless.